 - Injuries that happen over and over

-- The person doesn’t want to see a doctor about his wounds
+- The person doesn’t want to see a doctor about their wounds

 There may be physical signs as well as those you can’t see.
 They include: